-The bid shall be sent via email to the email address provided below, along with an indication of the area(s) of work you wish to contribute to and which weeks you would be available for during 2020.
+The bid shall be sent via email to the email address provided below, along with an indication of the area(s) of work you wish to contribute to and which weeks you would be available for during the period from November 2022 to March 2023.
 The bid must contain a price structure and any special conditions under which the consultancy will be performed.

-with the following text in the subject line: «Ban Monitor Consultancy 2020»
+with the following text in the subject line: «Ban Monitor Consultancy 2022 edition»

 Bids arriving after the deadline may be rejected.
 The bid shall be valid for 30 days after the tender deadline.
 Costs related to the development of the bid will not be refunded.